 The fewer the barnacles, the less likelihood there is of damaging the hull while removing them.
-In other words, if you wait until the barnacle infestation has encrusted much or all of the hull, you'll not only be faced with hours of heavy duty removal work, but you'll probably need to completely sand and repaint the hull once you're done.
+In other words, if you wait until the barnacle infestation has encrusted much or all of the hull, you'll be faced with hours of heavy duty removal work, and probably need to completely sand and repaint the hull once you're done.

 Hulls with Light Barnacle Buildup

 If your hull has only a few barnacles or patches of very small barnacles scattered about, then it's time to get scraping.

 Pressure washers aren't very effective on young underdeveloped barnacles, and you're more likely to damage your hull's paintwork or gelcoat by using one.
 When scraping to remove barnacles, use plastic scrapers or wooden spatulas, which cause less damage to the hull than metal scrapers.